zax-xyz/Discord-FkPyramids/README.md

 # FkPyramids
 Discord bot designed to automatically block pyramids after the third message, with other features/functionality.

-NOTE: Although it was the original entire purpose of the bot, the pyramid blocking functionally has since been removed.
-Yes, I know the name of the bot doesn't make sense anymore.
-No, I probably won't change it :)

 ## Dependencies
 - Python 3.6+
 - just look at requirements.txt for everything else